oneillkza/R_Workshops/Lecture_1_intro.md

 ### License:

-You are free to download, copy and modify this work in accordance with the Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).
+You are free to download, copy and modify this work in accordance with the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/).